wtodom/flip7/README.md

 # Flip 7 Game Simulator

 A Python-based simulator for the Flip 7 card game, featuring comprehensive game mechanics, statistical analysis, and visualizations.
+Created by AI with Cursor.

 ## Game Overview